-We are excited to present a diverse conference which includes postgraduates and early career researchers in the fields of medieval history of art, architecture, and archaeology.
+The British Archaeological Association invites proposals by postgraduates and early career researchers in the field of medieval history of art, architecture, and archaeology.

 The seventh in the British Archaeological Association’s Romanesque conference series, Image and Narrative, is taking place at the British School at Rome.
 It will be available on Zoom.

 The Ochs Scholarships are awarded annually by the British Archaeological Association for research projects which fall within the Association’s fields of interest.

 The British Archaeological Association is excited to announce the programme for this years online Postgraduate Conference.
 Make sure to book your place now.